thaink/mobile_app/README.md

 This project contains the MLPerf mobile app, an app-based implementationn of [MLPerf Inference](https://github.com/mlperf/inference) tasks.

+*Please note that this app is not official yet and the integration with LoadGen isn't quite complete yet.*

 ## Overview ##

 The MLPerf app offers a simple mobile UI for executing MLPerf inference tasks and comparing results.
 The user can select a task, a supported reference model (float or quantized), and initiate both latency and accuracy validation for that task.
 As single-stream represents the most common inference execution on mobile devices, that is the default mode of inference measurement, with the results showing the 90%-ile latency and the task-specific accuracy metric result (e.g., top-1 accuracy for image classification).